trevorqhl/hike/_posts/york/2021-05-16-hiking-northmaplespring.md

 ![Linux]({{site.baseurl}}/images/northmaplespring.png)
 <br>
 <br>
 There are a lot to explore in North Maple Forest.
-The Jewel in the Crown is the beautiful pond inside the frest with clean water and fish just like an aquarium
+The Jewel in the Crown is the beautiful pond inside the forest with clean water and fish just like an aquarium
 <br>
 <br>
 ![Linux]({{site.baseurl}}/images/northmaplespring1.jpg)